 Countries are currently in the process of submitting new NDCs.
-This analysis incorporates submissions through Sept.
-30, 2025.
+This analysis incorporates submissions through Nov.
+9, 2025.
 View WRI's Climate Watch NDC tracker to explore the latest.

 2025 is a pivotal moment for climate action.
 Countries are submitting new national climate commitments, known as "nationally determined contributions" or "NDCs," that will shape the trajectory of global climate progress through 2035.

-These new commitments will show how boldly countries plan to cut their greenhouse gas (GHG) emissions; transform their economies; and strengthen resilience to growing threats, like extreme weather, wildfires and floods.
+These new commitments show how boldly countries plan to cut their greenhouse gas (GHG) emissions; transform their economies; and strengthen resilience to growing threats, like extreme weather, wildfires and floods.
 Together, they will determine how far the world goes toward limiting global temperature rise and avoiding the worst climate impacts.

 We analyzed the submissions thus far for a snapshot of how countries' climate plans are shaping up and what they reveal about the road ahead.